samuelco1997/samuelco1997.github.io/index.md

 ---
 layout: default
-title: Portfolio
+title: Data Science & Analytics Portfolio
 ---

-# Welcome to Sam C.'s Data Science and Analytics Portfolio
+# Welcome to Sam C.'s Portfolio

 This site showcases my data science and analytics-related academic projects, work projects, and passion projects.
 My consolidated github repository for these projects can be found [here](https://github.com/samuelco1997/Portfolio), and the links to each can be found below for easier access: